Ex-Daily Mail editor Geordie Greig moves to The Independent

 The Independent, which is part-owned by Russian businessman and Evening Standard owner Lord Lebedev, went online-only in 2016.

-Around 50 jobs at the outlet - more than a fifth of its workforce – are currently at risk of redundancy as it grapples with a slowdown in the digital advertising market.
+The outlet recently cut around 30 jobs as it grapples with a slowdown in the digital advertising market.

 It has not had a full time editor since 2020, when Christian Broughton was moved to the newly-created role of managing director.